Nau mai, haere mai

 Our Priority Areas

-Te Tauihu is home to 19,490 Māori, representing 12% of the district’s total population.
-Our whānau are comparatively well, showing the smallest life expectancy gap between Māori and non-Māori in any region - 1.2 to 1.7 years locally compared to the 7-year gap nationally.
-This is encouraging progress, yet there remains work to be done to achieve equity within our rohe.
+Te Tauihu is home to 19,490 Māori, representing 12 per cent of the district’s total population.
+Our whānau are comparatively well, showing the smallest life expectancy gap between Māori and non-Māori in any region - 1.2 to 1.7 years locally compared with the seven-year gap nationally.
+This is encouraging progress, but there remains work to be done to achieve equity within our rohe.

 Kaupapa Māori hauora providers in Te Tauihu